johnnybarrels/unicode/README.md

 One of the biggest challenges faced by Computer Science, Data Science and Software Engineering students is the inability to demostrate our true coding ability during tests and exams, as we exhaustedly try to make sure the indentation on our hand-written linked list class defintion is correct.
 Instead of plain old pen and paper, why not allow students to be assessed on a more realistic platform, removing the hassle of the scribble, and providing some of the staple creature comforts like syntax highlighting? (and yes, we remembered to turn AutoComplete off)!

-For this reason we decided to develop **Unicode**, so that students and professors alike can enjoy the experience of learning and teaching how to code just a little bit more!
+For this reason we decided to develop **UniCode**, so that students and professors alike can enjoy the experience of learning and teaching how to code just a little bit more!

 <a name="bottom" href="https://github.com/johnnybarrels/agile-proj2#logo"><img align="right" border="0" src="https://raw.githubusercontent.com/CCOSTAN/Home-AssistantConfig/master/config/www/custom_ui/floorplan/images/branding/up_arrow.png" width="22" ></a>